maksuihin/maksuihin.github.io/limitedmodes/readme.md

-these recordings accompany my article regarding the limited modes.
+these recordings accompany my article regarding the modes of limited transposition.

 maksuihin
 麥瑞顯